-Their Blood Cries Out: The Discussion We Really Need to Be Having About Planned Parenthood
+Their Blood Cries Out: Planned Parenthood Videos

 The CMP’s recent Planned Parenthood videos have sparked a firestorm of debate—but it’s a debate that largely ignores the most important issue of all.